Skip to content

 The trusty needle file is an absolute must.
 Again, a set of grade 2 is a good starting place.
 I have built up a bit of a collection of needle files and escapement files for small work.
 The needle file is good for refining smaller areas and gives a little more delicate control versus the larger hand file.

-Escapement files and Broacher files are a great addition at a later stage for those who venture into creating more delicate designs, these are even smaller files which will help you get into difficult areas.
+Escapement files and Broacher/ Reamer files are a great addition at a later stage for those who venture into creating more delicate designs, these are even smaller files which will help you get into difficult areas.
 They are a little more pricey, so not worth investing in until needed.
 A set of standard needle files is perfect for those starting out.

 Steel Ruler